danljuarez/cSharp-RestAPI-NetCore-TicketList/README.md

 # Project C# ASP.NET Core RESTful Web API
 #### Author: Daniel Juarez

-## Overview
+## Project Overview
-The author has developed this project to provide technical interviewers, prior to a potential interview, with a sample of a fully functional [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) C# ASP.NET Core RESTful web API for ticket services, in addition to [other services](#miscellaneous-service) described in the [user stories](#user-stories) section.
+This project has been developed to provide technical interviewers with a comprehensive preview of a fully functional CRUD C# ASP.NET Core RESTful Web API, specifically designed for ticket services and [additional functionalities](#miscellaneous-service) outlined in the [user stories](#user-stories) section.
+The implementation serves as a practical demonstration of key software engineering concepts, focusing on best practices and industry standards.

-This implementation aims to demonstrate approaches to:
-- Dependency Injection.
-- Implementing Swagger for API documentation.
-- Following C# code best practices.
-- Structuring the project following clean architecture principles.
-- Error handling using exceptions types.
-- Unit testing using MS Unit Test and Moq.
+Key highlights of the project include:
+- **Dependency Injection**: Demonstrating the use of Dependency Injection to achieve loose coupling and enhance testability.
+- **API Documentation**: Used Swagger to generate clear, concise documentation and enhance developer experience.
+- **Adherence to C# Best Practices**: Following industry-standard C# coding conventions to ensure readability, maintainability, and scalability.
+- **Clean Architecture Principles**: Structuring the project in alignment with Clean Architecture to promote separation of concerns and maintainable code.
+- **Error Handling**: Implemented a structured exception hierarchy to enhance fault tolerance and streamline error management.
+- **Extension Methods**: A valuable tool in C# that enables developers to extend the capabilities of existing types, improving code flexibility and scalability.
+- **Unit Testing**: Used MS Unit Test and Moq, with flexibility to incorporate other C# test frameworks, to drive test-driven development (TDD) and ensure high code coverage.
-- Information how to publish this project to Azure App Services.
+- **Azure Deployment**: Includes Microsoft-provided step-by-step guidance for publishing the project to Azure App Services.

-During the interview, the author will be able to explain any aspect of these approaches.
+Throughout the interview, I will be available to explain any of these approaches in detail, discussing the rationale behind the design choices and their benefits in real-world application development.

+## Technical Specifications
-This project has been implemented using `Visual Studio 2022 Community Edition version 17.12.3` and `Framework .NET 8` (long-term support).
-It utilizes an
+- **Development Environment**: Visual Studio 2022 Community Edition version 17.12.3
-"InMemoryDatabase" to store sample data, ensuring easy to follow and portability for interview purposes.
+- **Framework**: C# 12 with .NET 8 (Long-Term Support)
+- **Database**: InMemoryDatabase for easy portability and demonstration purposes

+## Document Structure
->The elaboration of this document has been divided into 4 parts:
+This document is divided into four sections:

->
-> 1. **[Details](#details)**: Project goal and model definition.
+ 1. **[Details](#details)**: Project goals, model definition, and technical requirements.

->
-> 2. **[User Stories](#user-stories)**: Elaboration of the expectations.
+ 2. **[User Stories](#user-stories)**: Elaboration of the project's expectations and functional requirements.

->
-> 3. **[Code Implementation](#code-implementation)**: Provides an explanation how to execute the project code.
+ 3. **[Code Implementation and Setup](#code-implementation-and-setup)**: Step-by-step guide on executing the project code.

->
-> 4. **[To publish this project to Azure](#to-publish-this-project-to-azure)**: Provides information how to deploy this project to Azure App Services.
+ 4. **[Publishing to Azure App Service](#publishing-to-azure-app-service)**: Provides information how to deploy this project to Azure App Services.

 ## Details
-The RESTful Web API source code solution implements:<br/>
+The RESTful Web API Source Code Solution implements two primary services:<br/>
-* A Ticket List Service with the following Basic CRUD functionality:
+### Ticket List Service
+* **CRUD Operations**:
-    * Add a new "Ticket Item" using <span style="color:ghostwhite;background-color:green;border-radius:3px;padding:1px 3px">POST</span> method and an InputDTO model with AutoMapper extension.
+    * **Create**: Add a new "Ticket Item" using <span style="color:ghostwhite;background-color:green;border-radius:3px;padding:1px 3px">POST</span> method with InputDTO model and AutoMapper extension.
-    * Update an existing "Ticket Item" using <span style="color:ghostwhite;background-color:mediumseagreen;border-radius:3px;padding:1px 3px">PATCH</span> method and JsonPatchDocument extension.
+    * **Update**: Update an existing "Ticket Item" using <span style="color:ghostwhite;background-color:mediumseagreen;border-radius:3px;padding:1px 3px">PATCH</span> method with JsonPatchDocument extension.
-    * Return a single "Ticket Item" using <span style="color:ghostwhite;background-color:dodgerblue;border-radius:3px;padding:1px 3px">GET</span> method.
+    * **Read**: Return a single "Ticket Item" using <span style="color:ghostwhite;background-color:dodgerblue;border-radius:3px;padding:1px 3px">GET</span> method.
-    * Return a list of "Ticket Items" using <span style="color:ghostwhite;background-color:dodgerblue;border-radius:3px;padding:1px 3px">GET</span> method.
+    * **Read (List)**: Return a list of "Ticket Items" using <span style="color:ghostwhite;background-color:dodgerblue;border-radius:3px;padding:1px 3px">GET</span> method.
-    * Remove a "Ticket Item" using <span style="color:ghostwhite;background-color:firebrick;border-radius:3px;padding:1px 3px">DELETE</span> method.
+    * **Delete**: Remove a "Ticket Item" using <span style="color:ghostwhite;background-color:firebrick;border-radius:3px;padding:1px 3px">DELETE</span> method.

-    * Ticket object definition:
+* **Ticket object definition**:
-        * Id
+    * `Id`
-        * EventName
+    * `EventName`
-        * Description
+    * `Description`
-        * EventDate (Date and Time)
+    * `EventDate` (Date and Time)
-        * TicketNumber (Computed class property based on EventDate and ticket Id)
+    * `TicketNumber` (Computed class property based on `EventDate` and ticket `Id`)

-* A Miscellaneous Service with the following features (endpoints):
+### Miscellaneous Service
+* **Endpoints:**
-    * Calculation of [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence).- Calculates Fibonacci sequence numbers up to a specified maximum value passed as an argument.
+    * [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence): Calculate Fibonacci sequence numbers up to a specified maximum value.
-    * Determine [Palindrome](https://en.wikipedia.org/wiki/Palindrome) Words.- Determine which words are palindromes when given a list of words.
-This endpoint should `only` allow words.
+    * [Palindrome](https://en.wikipedia.org/wiki/Palindrome) Words: Determine which words are palindromes from a given list of words.

 ## User Stories
 ### Ticket Services: